 The New York Times Co.
-(NYT) tumbled the most in at least three decades after reporting a surprise loss on falling advertising sales, adding to the challenges for incoming Chief Executive Officer Mark Thompson.
+(NYT:US) tumbled the most in at least three decades after reporting a surprise loss on falling advertising sales, adding to the challenges for incoming Chief Executive Officer Mark Thompson.

 Times Co. plunged 22 percent to $8.31 in New York, the biggest one-day drop since at least 1980.
 The stock, up 7.5 percent this year, led decliners in the Russell 2000 Index.
 (RTY)